Academic Master

 Medical

-The Effectiveness of Collaborated Efforts in Ensuring Diabetic Medication Adherence
+The Effectiveness Of Collaborated Efforts In Ensuring Diabetic Medication Adherence

 Nurses have a big role in the implementation of the policy.
 A thorough discussion of the advantages with the patients is considered the foundation of improving drug concordance.
 Moreover, motivational interviewing might be fundamental in framing an open discussion with the choices of the patient when the policy is considered.
-This should include, the patient fears and social pressure.
+This should include the patient’s fears and social pressure.
 The importance of patient choices enduring policy implementation must be reinforced.
 Rules for the collaborative framework should be clear.
-The concept of reminder under the policy of care coordination involved nursing practitioners, the relatives of the patients, pharmacists.
-Under the policy, the patient and the healthcare practitioner not only get necessary information on proper prescription but also provided with a detailed explanation of the meaning and likelihood of potential impact.
+The concept of reminder under the policy of care coordination involved nursing practitioners, the relatives of the patients, and pharmacists.
+Under the policy, the patient and the healthcare practitioner not only get the necessary information on proper prescription but are also provided with a detailed explanation of the meaning and likelihood of potential impact.
 The policy was implemented in order to actively discuss various matters every time a patient returns to the caregiver.
-Several studies conducted after the implementation of the policy pointed out that forgetfulness is a fundamental factor that has contributed to non-adherence to medication.
+Several studies conducted after the implementation of the policy pointed out that forgetfulness is a fundamental factor that has contributed to nonadherence to medication.
 This is one key explanation for the observation that multiple effects of medication adherence are transient.
-The biggest challenge experienced along the implementation process has been the establishment of continuous strategies.
+The biggest challenge experienced during the implementation process has been the establishment of continuous strategies.

 Xxx points out that “non-compliance is a problem in all illnesses.
 It is independent of the kind of medication and whether the treatment is long-lasting.”
 Poor adherence is a complex concept.
-The emphasis should not only be directed to taking medications but also on timing and termination.
-XXX adds that “non-adherence is not only associated with individuals behaviors, but also the disease itself, duration of medication and probable adverse effects of the treatment.”
+The emphasis should not only be on taking medications but also on timing and termination.
+XXX adds that “nonadherence is not only associated with individuals behaviors, but also the disease itself, duration of medication and probable adverse effects of the treatment.”
 Medication adherence is also affected by the relationship between a patient and a caregiver.

-According to WHO, the various determinants of non-adherence can be divided into several dimensions: healthcare system, social and economic, therapy, condition and the patient.Another study by xxx was conducted to make a comparison of different reminders of medication of type 2patients.
-The first set was supported by coordinated care management, such as daily telephone calling while the second group received a monthly care coordination through telephone calls.
+According to WHO, the various determinants of nonadherence can be divided into several dimensions: healthcare system, social and economic, therapy, condition and the patient.
+Another study by xxx was conducted to make a comparison of different reminders of medication for type 2 patients.
+The first set was supported by coordinated care management, such as daily telephone calls, while the second group received monthly care coordination through telephone calls.
 Both sets received monthly calls.
-The control for glycaemia in the first group increase also the blood levels improved.
+The control for glycaemia in the first group increased, and the blood levels improved.

 Policy

-Reflecting on the ongoing commitment to improving the overall healthcare in Alaska, the coordinated policy highlights the key area of quality improvement.
+Reflecting on the ongoing commitment to improving the overall healthcare in Alaska, the coordinated policy highlights the key areas of quality improvement.
 Some of the recommendations under the policy have been debated in the context of reforms in the healthcare system and might have been incorporated in some of the proposals now being reviewed.

 Care Coordination:

 Strategies focusing on improving care need to consider the fundamental role of medication in disease management and treatment.
-This includes specified criteria for qualification as a medical center, including care teams comprising of a wide range of healthcare providers involved in patient care.
+This includes specified criteria for qualification as a medical centre, including care teams comprising a wide range of healthcare providers involved in patient care.
 Moreover, it should be active in involving patients and caregivers in creating and implementing the policy.

-The policy also utilizes the appropriate incentives to support coordination activities and improve medication adherence, delivered by various healthcare experts.Coordinated care has long been described different in different ways in various studies and a set of methods or organizational models implemented to enhance connectivity, and collaboration with healthcare providers at different levels.
-Among the key factors incorporated in the coordinated care include multidisciplinary system.
-Reminders, education to healthcare, professionals, support for self-management, patient education and finally case management.
+The policy also utilizes the appropriate incentives to support coordination activities and improve medication adherence, which are delivered by various healthcare experts.
+Coordinated care has long been described in different ways in various studies, and a set of methods or organizational models has been implemented to enhance connectivity and collaboration with healthcare providers at different levels.
+Among the key factors incorporated in coordinated care is a multidisciplinary system.
+Reminders, education to healthcare professionals, support for self-management, patient education and finally, case management.

 Alaska Overview